-A person’s window of tolerance narrows as a consequence of repeated trauma
+A person’s window of tolerance narrows as a consequence of repeated trauma and influences, resulting in:

-reduced emotion regulation abilities
+- Reduced emotion regulation abilities

-reduced relational capacities
+- Reduced relational capacities

-reduced capacity for attention and consciousness
+- Reduced capacity for attention and consciousness

-negative influence on belief systems
+- Negative influence on belief systems

-increased somatic distress or disorganisation.
+- Increased somatic distress or disorganization.

 Treatment of CPTSD builds emotional resilience and integrative capacity, which can only happen with an increased window of tolerance.

 d) Explaining dissociation